dani-santos-code/jas_exercises_foundations/README.md

 - Assuming you went through the whole Flask Tutorial and are familiar with templating in Flask (Jinja), consume the [Pokemon API](https://pokeapi.co/docs/v2.html) to display a list of pokemons with their names.
 Feel free to be creative and design something fancier and more beautiful.

+- When the user clicks on the button, all the information should disappear and the user should see a message that reads: "No Pokemons Left"

 Expected output should look something like this:

 <p align="center">